TL;DR

 This is the first post in a series about git-steer:

-1. This post: Introduction and architecture
+1. This post: Introduction, architecture, and the interactive dashboard

 2. Setup Guide: Step-by-step installation